logicahealth/synthea-compose/README.rst

 $$$$$$$$$$$$$$$$$$$

 Once the scrolling has stopped, visit http://localhost:8081 to view the "DHP Manager" interface and begin to generate patients.
+The user interface provides the ability to set the parameters for patient records generation, filter the generated patient list by diagnosis, visualize the individual patient history, and send the patient record to VistA.

 Accessing VistA
 $$$$$$$$$$$$$$$